cardano-scaling/hydra/docs/docs/how-to/operating-hydra.md

 This page aims at helping Hydra users troubleshoot issues when running their own instances of `hydra-node` and participate in a Hydra Head.

+## Example Setup

+We provide sample node configurations that will help you get started hosting a Hydra node on virtual machines in the Cloud in the [`sample-node-config/` directory](https://github.com/input-output-hk/hydra/tree/master/sample-node-config/).

+### Google Cloud w/ Terraform

+This setup contains a [docker-compose.yaml](https://github.com/input-output-hk/hydra/blob/master/sample-node-config/gcp/docker-compose.yaml) which gives a good template for configuring cardano-node + hydra-node services.
+It also offers various useful scripts to setup your cluster.

 ## Logs

 Following [ADR-9](/adr/9) design principles, the `hydra-node` provides [JSON](https://json.org) formatted logs on the `stdout` stream, one line per log item.
 The log items follow a [JSON schema](https://github.com/input-output-hk/hydra/blob/master/hydra-node/json-schemas/logs.yaml).
 This logging capability is kept voluntarily simple and non configurable in order to ease integration of Hydra logging into more general log analysis infrastructure, whether a custom ELK stack, third-party services, docker sidecars...